vitorpamplona/amethyst/README.md

 You can also send patches through Nostr using [GitStr](https://github.com/fiatjaf/gitstr) to [this nostr address](https://patch34.pages.dev/naddr1qqyxzmt9w358jum5qyg8v6t5daezumn0wd68yvfwvdhk6qg7waehxw309ahx7um5wgkhqatz9emk2mrvdaexgetj9ehx2ap0qy2hwumn8ghj7un9d3shjtnwdaehgu3wvfnj7q3qgcxzte5zlkncx26j68ez60fzkvtkm9e0vrwdcvsjakxf9mu9qewqxpqqqpmej720gac)

+By contributing to this repository, you agree to license your work under the MIT license.
+Any work contributed where you are not the original author must contain its license header with the original author(s) and source.

 ## How to Deploy

 1. Generate a new signing key